kbmoore02/NHL-Data-Analysis/_posts/2023-12-9-blog-supervised.md

 # K-Nearest Neighbors

 I created two knn models to predict favorite music genre -- one with all of the variables in the dataset [hereafter Model 1], and one with just the variables specified above [hereafter Model 2] -- using the sklearn `KNeighborsClassifier()` package.
 In order to determine the best values for the hyperparameters `n_neighbors` and `weights`, I used `GridSearchCV()`.
-For both models, the best hyperparameter values were `n_neighbors=2` (out of 1,2,3,4,5) and `weights='uniform'` (out of 'uniform' and 'distance').
+For model 1, the best hyperparameter values were `n_neighbors=10` (out of 1,2,3,4,5,6,7,8,9,10) and `weights='distance'` (out of 'uniform' and 'distance'), and for model 2, the best values were `n_neighbors=10` and `weights='uniform'`.

-Both models have the same accuracy of 0.27727.
-The overall ROC AUC for Model 1 is 0.52061, while the ROC AUC for Model 2 is 0.51478, so Model 1 performs slightly better, but it's not really a significant difference.
+Model 1 has an accuracy of 0.33636, and model 2 has an accuracy of 0.3.
+The overall ROC AUC for model 1 is 0.58656, while the ROC AUC for model 2 is 0.59283, so model 2 performs slightly better, but this doesn't seem like a very significant difference.
 Here are the one-vs-rest ROC curves for each music genre:

 <p float="left">
   <img src="https://raw.githubusercontent.com/kbmoore02/Stat486-Final-Blog/main/assets/images/knn_model1_roc.png" alt="" style="width:400px;">